NestSpace/klipper-config/README.md

 canbus procedure:
 1. turn on printer
-2. type `sudo ip link set can0 up type can bitrate 1000000` in terminal
+2. type `sudo ip link set can0 txqueuelen 1000 up type can bitrate 1000000` in terminal
 3. uuid should show up in `~/klippy-env/bin/python ~/klipper/scripts/canbus_query.py can0`
+4. click connect / restart in mainsail